AvigailYariv/python-course-assignments/day02/amino_acid_game/README.md

 - Recommended size: 400x400 pixels or smaller (will be automatically resized if larger)
 - Clear structural formula showing all atoms and bonds
 - White or transparent background preferred

+---

+## copilot instructions:
+I need you to write me a Python program that creates a simple GUI game using tkinter.
+The game should test knowledge of the structure of amino acids.
+The program should randomly display structure of amino acid and ask the player to guess the name of the amino acid that have been shown.
+Include a "submit" button to check the answear and show a message like "Correct!" or "Try again" depending on the user's input.
+Include a Next button to show the next amino acid.
+The game should continue until the player chooses to quit.
+You can use RDKit to dw molecular structure but if it is better to download pictures of the amino acids - let me know and I will do it.
+The game should be in the amino_acid_game folder